 Registered nurse prescribing in community health

-Community prescribing supports the New Zealand Health Strategy by enabling registered nurses to fully use their skills and training to provide the right care at the earliest opportunity.
+Registered nurse prescribing in community health supports the New Zealand Health Strategy by enabling registered nurses to fully use their skills and training to provide the right care at the earliest opportunity.
 The Council has focussed nurse prescribing on areas where people find it difficult to access healthcare and to complement the roles of other health professionals.